Underlined Passages: Releases

 Underlined passages released their first self-titled record in April, 2015.
 In April, 2016, they released their second full-length album, The Fantastic Quest.
 The single "Calamine" was subsequently released in May, 2016.
 During tour support for their recent records, Underlined Passages performed at the 2016 and 2017 North Jersey Indie Rock Festival.

 In September 2017, Underlined Passages released their third album Tandi My Dicafi.
 The single "Silverlake" is a reference to Silver Lake, Los Angeles, California, an area that inspired Nestor and Turner during the writing and production.
 Nestor and Turner cite the music of Flying Nun Records as inspiration for the record.
 In early 2018, Tandi My Dicafi was released in limited edition vinyl, with bonus tracks "We Lost The Sea (Coda)" and "Interregnum," in conjunction with a tour of the East Coast of the United States.

+The band released their fifth full-length record, Landfill Indie in November 2024 (after 2022's Neon Inoculation).
+Described as a protest record against the term "landfill indie" used by a 2020 Vice article, the band was named to lineup the 2025 Let's Go Music Festival.